jsweetland/blackbox/README.md

 ### Running Tests in Google Chrome ###

 You will need to download the [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) in order for the WebDriver to be able to attach to a Chrome instance.
+The tests expect to find the binary at /opt/chromedriver.